Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Longstanding collaboration with Hanwha Group

-For over 20 years, Safran has partnered with Hanwha Group: Hanwha Corporation (historically Doosan DST) for the naval inertial navigation systems, Hanwha Defense to supply ground power units to BIHO and K-SAM vehicles.
+For over 20 years, Safran has teamed up with Hanwha Group: Hanwha Corporation (historically Doosan DST) for the naval inertial navigation systems, Hanwha Defense to supply ground power units to BIHO and K-SAM vehicles.

-Since 2015, Safran and Hanwha Aerospace are co-developing the LAH engine, which will equip KAI’s Light Armed Helicopter (LAH), with an entry into service of the LAH scheduled in 2023.
+Since 2015, Safran and Hanwha Aerospace have been co-developing the LAH engine, which now flies onboard KAI’s Light Armed Helicopter (LAH).

 Pulse line dedicated to final assembly of LEAP engines

-Safran equips all Korean airlines with critical equipment such as landing gears, wheels and brakes, nacelles, avionics, wiring, safety equipment (oxygen systems, evacuation slides, etc.), seats, inflight entertainment and cabin interiors (galleys, electrical inserts).
+Since 1975, Safran has been providing all Korean airlines with critical equipment such as FADEC, landing gears, wheels and brakes, nacelles, FDM, avionics, wiring, safety equipment (oxygen systems, evacuation slides, etc.), seats, IFE and cabin interiors (galleys, electrical inserts).
 Some airlines use our flight data management solution CassiopéeTM.

-The CFM56® and LEAP® engines provided by CFM International, a 50/50 joint venture between Safran Aircraft Engines and GE, are in service or in order to power the Boeing 737 and Airbus A320 series.
+The CFM56® and LEAP® -1A and 1B engines provided by CFM International, a 50/50 joint venture between Safran Aircraft Engines and GE, are in service or being ordered to power the Boeing 737 and Airbus A320 series.

 Safran also powers public and para-public helicopters with about 100 turbine engines in service.
-Our turbine engine equips local LCH Helicopter in development.
+Our turbine engine equips KAI’s Light Civil Helicopter (LCH).

 Seoul International Aerospace and Defense Exhibition 2019